Saskatchewan: Sports

 Mosaic Stadium is the home stadium for the Saskatchewan Roughriders, a professional Canadian football team.

 Hockey is the most popular sport in Saskatchewan.
 More than 500 National Hockey League (NHL) players have been born in Saskatchewan, the highest per capita output of any Canadian province, U.S. state, or European country.
 This includes Gordie Howe, dubbed "Mr. Hockey" and widely regarded as one of the greatest hockey players of all time.
 Some other notable NHL figures born in Saskatchewan include Keith Allen, Bryan Trottier, Bernie Federko, Clark Gillies, Fernie Flaman, Fred Sasakamoose, Bert Olmstead, Harry Watson, Elmer Lach, Max Bentley, Sid Abel, Doug Bentley, Eddie Shore, Clint Smith, Bryan Hextall, Johnny Bower, Emile Francis, Glenn Hall, Chuck Rayner, Wendel Clark, Brad McCrimmon, Mike Babcock, Patrick Marleau, Theo Fleury, Terry Harper, Wade Redden, Brian Propp, Ryan Getzlaf, Chris Kunitz, Kelly Chase, and Jordan Eberle.
 A number of prominent women's hockey players and figures have come from the province as well, including Hayley Wickenheiser, Colleen Sostorics, Gina Kingsbury, Shannon Miller, and Emily Clark.
 Wickenheiser was the first female skater to play full-time professional hockey in a men's league and is regarded as one of the greatest hockey players of all time.
 Saskatchewan does not have a professional hockey franchise, but five teams in the junior Western Hockey League are based in the province: the Moose Jaw Warriors, Prince Albert Raiders, Regina Pats, Saskatoon Blades, and Swift Current Broncos.

 The Saskatchewan Roughriders are the province's professional Canadian football team playing in the Canadian Football League, and are based in Regina but popular across Saskatchewan.
 The team's fans are also found to congregate on game days throughout Canada, and collectively they are known as "Rider Nation".
-The Roughriders are one of the oldest professional sports teams and community-owned franchises in North America and have won four Grey Cup championships.
-The province also boasts successful women's football teams.
+The Roughriders are one of the oldest professional sports teams and community-owned franchises in North America and have won five Grey Cup championships.
+The province also has successful women's football teams.
 The Saskatoon Valkyries and the Regina Riot are the only two teams to win championships in the Western Women's Canadian Football League since it began play in 2011.

 The province is home to two other professional sports franchises.
 The Saskatchewan Rush play in the National Lacrosse League.
-In 2016, their first year after relocating from Edmonton, Alberta, the Rush won both their Division Title and the League Championship.
-In 2018, the province received a Canadian Elite Basketball League franchise, the Saskatchewan Rattlers, which won the league's inaugural championship in 2019.
+In 2016, their first year after relocating from Edmonton, Alberta, the Rush won both their division title and the league championship.
+In 2018, the province received a Canadian Elite Basketball League franchise, the Saskatoon Mamba, which won the league's inaugural championship in 2019.
 The Saskatchewan Heat are a semi-professional team in the National Ringette League.
-The province boasts six teams in the Western Canadian Baseball League.
+The province has five teams in the Western Canadian Baseball League.